matthewapeters/gpt4all_agent/README.md

 ## Summary

 Ever wanted your own AI assistant like Tony Stark had?
 This project cobbles together existing resources to create something similar.
-It utilizes the gpt4All application, which, along with a desktop interface, provides a backend server that Javus will talk to.
+It utilizes the gpt4All application, which, along with a desktop interface, provides a backend server that Jarvus will talk to.
 It uses Vosk to provide speech-to-text, but ignores anything it hears unless it hears its name (sounds like "Jarvis").
 The agent runs until it hears "Goodbye".
-Javus uses Vosk for speech-to-text (stt) and Coqui.ai for text-to-speech (tts).
+Jarvus uses Vosk for speech-to-text (stt) and Coqui.ai for text-to-speech (tts).

-Javus is being outfitted with the ability to "know" a bit about itself: if it hears "Jarvus, system check ...." it will attempt to translate your request to a BASH statement, execute it, and read the results back to you.
+Jarvus is being outfitted with the ability to "know" a bit about itself: if it hears "Jarvus, system check ...." it will attempt to translate your request to a BASH statement, execute it, and read the results back to you.

 **NOTE**: it is not the AI that is invoking BASH - it is the python application, *so do not run it as root!*